zSnout/v8/src/content/blog/what-makes-zsnout-different.md

 ## A Different Theming System

 Another reason I notice that zSnout's different is in our theming system.
-Most sites I've seen either use a white theme with an accent color or have a seperate theme for when the user's in dark mode.
+Most sites I've seen either use a white theme with an accent color or have a separate theme for when the user's in dark mode.
 On zSnout, we default you to using the dark theme and allow you to choose which theme you want.
 Additionally, our "dark" theme is mostly aqua because it's my favorite color and I like to feature